 We offer specially discounted rates for any fertility-sparing services that are not covered by insurance.
 We can also help you apply for medication assistance programs, which may cover the cost of fertility drugs for egg and embryo cryopreservation cycles.

-Yes, in 2012, the American Society for Reproductive Medicine and the Society for Assisted Reproductive Technologies lifted the experimental designation from egg freezing because it proved to be safe and effective technique.
-At ACFS, egg vitrification has been a successful component of routine clinical practice for fertility preservation and the treatment of infertile couples for several years, and we do several oocyte freeze/thaws monthly.
-Nearly 100% of the eggs that we freeze survive the thaw process, and in our experience they fertilize and create normal embryos just as well as their fresh counterparts.
-We are therefore confident in offering this option to any woman desiring fertility preservation.
+Yes, in 2012, the American Society for Reproductive Medicine and the Society for Assisted Reproductive Technologies lifted the experimental designation from egg freezing because it proved to be a safe and effective technique.
+At ACFS, egg vitrification has been a successful component of routine clinical practice for fertility preservation and the treatment of infertile couples for several years.
+We perform several oocyte freeze/thaws monthly.
+Nearly 100% of the eggs that we freeze survive the thawing process, fertilize and create normal embryos just as well as their fresh counterparts.
+Therefore we confidently offer this option to any woman desiring fertility preservation.

 Remember that whenever possible fertility-sparing interventions should take place before starting chemotherapy or radiation, so please contact us today for your FREE consultation.
 We recognize that timing and communication are critical to your success, so we have made a promise to discuss your options with you within 24 hours and to coordinate all care with your oncology team.